FoalTS/foal/docs/deployment-and-environments/configuration.md

 // foobar is of type boolean|string|undefined
 ```

-The method also accepts a second optional parameter to define the type of the returned value.
-When it is set, Foal checks that the configuration value has the correct type and if it does not, it throws a `ConfigTypeError`.
-In case the value is provided via an environment variable or the `.env` file, the method will try to convert it to the desired type (e.g. `"true"` becomes `true`).
-If it does not succeed, a `ConfigTypeError` is also thrown.
+When it is set, Foal checks that the configuration value has the correct type and if it does not, it will try to convert it to the desired type (e.g. `"true"` becomes `true`).
+If it does not succeed, a `ConfigTypeError` is thrown.

 | Allowed types |
 | --- |